TheWilley/sURLs/README.md

 You can run sURLs in two ways: either by running it directly on your machine, or by running it in a Docker container.

 ### Prerequisites
 You'll need a PostgreSQL database for storing sURLs.
-If you don't have one already, create a new database or use an existing one.
-Make sure you have your database credentials ready.
+If using docker, a database will be bundled automatically, but if running directly on your machine you have to provide your own.

 You will also need a `.env` file to configure the database url and admin password.
 Rename `.env.example` to `.env` or create a `.env` file in the root directory of the project and add the following lines:
 ```env